How to kick the 10 worst startup habits with Fuel Capital’s Leah Solivan – TechCrunch

 Solivan urged founders to not be shy about sharing their ideas, as some people can tend to be secretive about their startup concept.
 The notion that giving up your idea somehow means you’ll end up with more competition is not a legitimate concern in the end, Solivan said.
 Instead, sharing that idea with as many people as you can is much more likely to generate positive results than negative.

 I can’t tell you how many times I would be giving a presentation.
 And someone after the presentation would come up to me and say, oh my goodness, I had this same idea for TaskRabbit, like 10 years ago.
 And I’d be like, great!
 What did you do with that idea?
 And I think the point is, is that the idea itself isn’t the magic — the magic is in the execution of your idea and actually turning that idea into a business.
-(Timestamp: 01:42)
+(Time stamp: 01:42)

 - You might just have missed the best time to sell your startup